-The Department of Education offers four main types of grants, plus another couple of complementary ones.
-Much like its loans, excluding the Unsubsidized Direct Loans, two of the federal grants are based on demonstrated financial need; the other two are based on a specific career path and family military ties.
-These grants are:
+Now that you understand that everyone is eligible for financial aid, let's start with federal grants.
+The Department of Education offers four main types of grants.
+Much like its loans, excluding the Unsubsidized Direct Loans, two of the federal grants are based on demonstrated financial need.
+The other two are based on a specific career path and family military ties.

 Federal Pell Grants

 Every year, more than nine million students qualify for the federal Pell Grant, which can be used at any accredited four-year school, two-year school, community college, vocational training program, professional degree or certification program both in the United States and in several locations abroad.
 The maximum amount of the Pell Grant students can receive changes each year.
 For the 2016-17 school year, the maximum amount was set at $5,815.